SaaS Revenue Recognition

 Typically professional services revenue is for non-recurring services such as software configuration, training or onboarding of customers or users.

-• Invoices can be installments, performance milestones or per unit of time (ie day or hours worked)
+- Invoices can be instalments, performance milestones or per unit of time (ie day or hours worked)

 For more details on metrics for Professional Services check out Metrics for Consulting Services.